Maui Travel Guide

 Dole Pineapple Whip

 No Maui vacation is complete without an authentic taste of the islands.
-One of the most popular sweets on Maui is the Dole Pineapple Whip, a non-dairy pineapple ice cream that is as authentic Hawaii as it gets.
-While many opt for a visit to the Dole Plantation on Oahu, pineapple whips can be found at ice cream stands and convenience stores all over Maui, so after a day at the beach or hiking Maui’s many trails, cool off with Maui’s best dessert!
+One of the most popular sweets on Maui is the Dole Pineapple Whip.
+It’s a non-dairy pineapple ice cream that is as authentic Hawaii as it gets.
+While many opt for a visit to the Dole Plantation on Oahu, pineapple whips can be found at ice cream stands and convenience stores all over Maui.
+After a day at the beach or hiking Maui’s many trails, cool off with Maui’s best dessert!
+Yum!

 One of the first stops you need to make every morning when traveling Maui is to an ABC Store.
 Found all over the island, ABC Stores have everything you need to enjoy your day to the fullest.
 From essentials like sunscreen and beach accessories to cold drinks and even delicious pre-made sandwiches, ABC Stores make things easy and convenient for visitors to Hawaii.
 With locations not just on Maui but all over Hawaii, ABC Stores need to be on your radar for your Maui vacation!